News

 Forecasters of space weather keep an eye on the sun to stay ahead of eruptions of solar material that have the ability to shut down power grids on Earth, disrupt aircraft routes, global communications ...

-Instead of worrying only about rare storms like the 1859 Carrington event, a powerful geomagnetic ... when dozens of solar flares sent at least five coronal mass ejections (CMEs) toward Earth.
+Instead of worrying only about rare storms like the 1859 Carrington event, ...
+NASA’s Solar Dynamics Observatory captured images of the two solar flares on May 10 and May 11, 2024, ...

 This explosive “solar flare” lasted only a few minutes, but within two days was followed by a huge auroral and magnetic storm referred to as the Carrington Event.
 Auroras, normally restricted ...